edgimar/Pweave/doc/usage.rst

 **With Pweave you can:**

-* Execute python code in the blocks and capture input and ouput to a literate environment using  either `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ or Latex source.
-Using reST enables conversion of the documents to several formats (html, latex, pdf, odt).
+* Execute python code in the blocks and capture input and ouput to a literate environment using  either `reStructuredText <http://docutils.sourceforge.net/rst.html>`_, `Sphinx <http://sphinx.pocoo.org>`_ or Latex markup.
+Using reST or Sphinx enables conversion of the documents to several formats (html, latex, pdf, odt).
 * Use hidden code blocks, i.e. code is executed, but not printed in the output file.
 * Capture matplotlib graphics.